open-neuromorphic/open-neuromorphic.github.io/content/english/blog/digital-neuromorphic-hardware-read-list/index.md

 ## 2020

+### Always-On, Sub-300-nW, Event-Driven Spiking Neural Network based on Spike-Driven Clock-Generation and Clock- and Power-Gating for an Ultra-Low-Power Intelligent Device

-### [*Always-On, Sub-300-nW, Event-Driven Spiking Neural Network based on Spike-Driven Clock-Generation and Clock- and Power-Gating for an Ultra-Low-Power Intelligent Device*](https://arxiv.org/abs/2006.12314), Dewei Wang et al., 2020
+[*Always-On, Sub-300-nW, Event-Driven Spiking Neural Network based on Spike-Driven Clock-Generation and Clock- and Power-Gating for an Ultra-Low-Power Intelligent Device*](https://arxiv.org/abs/2006.12314), Dewei Wang et al., 2020

 In this work, a **synchronous** architecture is proposed.
 The logic operates at **Near Threshold Voltage** (NTV), and **clock gating** and **power gating** are heavily used to minimize power consumption during idle operation, which results to be **300nW**.
 The chip is targeted at **always-on applications**, like keyword spotting (KWS); and it is prototyped on a **65nm CMOS** process.
 The design is an **only-inference** one, with no online-learning capabilities.